ember-learn/ember-blog/content/ember-1-6-0-and-ember-1-7-0-beta-released.md

-We are pleased to announce that both Ember.js 1.6.0 and the first beta in the 1.7 series have just been released.
-This comes as the sixth cycle of our release process that began just after 1.0 was released.
+We are pleased to announce that both Ember.js 1.6.0 and the first beta in the 1.7 series have been released.
+This comes as the sixth cycle of our release process that began after 1.0 was released.

 ### Delays Detailed